uiceds/syllabus/manuscript.md

 ## Course Requirements and Assessment Overview
 * Grades will be assigned based on several types of deliverables:
-  * Mini quizzes and assignments on readings and video lectures, due before class: 20% of total grade
+  * Discussions: 3% of final grade
-  * Quizzes and homeworks: 20% of final grade
+  * Homeworks: 17% of final grade
-  * Midterm exam: 5% of final grade
+  * Midterm exam: 15% of final grade
-  * Final exam: 15% of final grade
+  * Final exam: 25% of final grade
-  * Course project: 40% of final grade: 7.5% for initial memo, 7.5% for midterm presentation, and 10% for final presentation, 15% for final report.
+  * Course project: 40% of final grade: 15% for Kaggle competition, 5% for midterm presentation, and 10% for final presentation, 10% for final report.
 * Graduate students are expected to register for 4 credits and undergraduates are expected to register for 3 credits.
 Correspondingly, course projects for graduate students are expected to include a machine learning component that is more complex than linear regression, whereas for undergraduates this is optional.
 * Letter grades will be assigned according to the following scale:
   * 97-100:	A+